How to make a model WWI landship.

 3mm dowel or a matchsticks.

-With the Sponsons made and the QF-6 pounder 6cwt Hotchkiss guns assembled it is now time to make the landship tank track assemblies.
+With the Sponsons made and the QF-6 pounder 6cwt Hotchkiss guns assembled its now time to make the Landship tank track assemblies.

 Use Sheet 2.

-Carefully cut around each track assembly template, do not remove the rectangle that forms the opening for the sponson and gun as this will weaken the template before the folds are made causing the template to buckle.
+Firstly, carefully cut around each track assembly template.
+Do not remove the rectangle that forms the opening for the sponson and gun as this will weaken the template before the folds are made causing the template to buckle.
 Make all folds as shown.

-Once the folds are made, it is nessesary to flatten the template out again to enable the careful removal of the sponson opening.
+Once the folds are made, it is necessary to re-flatten the template to enable the careful removal of the sponson opening.

-With that done, place the track assembly template with the writing as shown in the picture, this is very important to prevent putting the wrong sponson in the wrong opening as there is a left and a right.
-Place the correct Sponson under the template as shown.
+With that done, place the track assembly template with the writing as shown in the picture.
+This is very important to prevent putting the wrong sponson in the wrong opening, being that there is a left and a right.
+Now place the correct Sponson under the template as I have shown below.
 With the correct sponson chosen, apply glue all around the sponson opening.

 Adding the gun sponson to the track assembly.